 In 2018, scientists from the CRNS definitively established the link between the gut microbiome and the skin, by demonstrating that altering the gut microbiota can cause severe skin allergic reactions.
 They also found that such modification of the gut microbiota led to greater intestinal permeability, which allowed certain intestinal bacteria to migrate to the spleen and lymph nodes and increased the severity of allergic skin reactions.

 How can kefir help eczema?

-Recommended as one of the most natural ways to help eczema, kefir contains vitamin A which has been shown to contribute to the normal function of the immune system, as well as the maintenance of normal skin.
+Recommended as one of the most natural ways to help eczema, kefir contains vitamin A. In a study published by the National Center for Biotechnology Information, vitamin A has been shown to contribute to the normal function of the immune system, with its regulatory role in producing cellular immune responses (activating important T-cells to bind to infected cells), as well as the maintenance of normal skin.